rails/rails/guides/source/constant_autoloading_and_reloading.md

-`Billing::Invoice` is composed of two constants: `Billing`, in the first segment, is relative and is resolved using the algorithm of the previous section; `Invoice`, in the secong segment, is qualified by `Billing` and we are going to see its resolution next.
-Let's call *parent* to that qualifying class or module object:
+`Billing::Invoice` is composed of two constants: `Billing`, in the first segment, is relative and is resolved using the algorithm of the previous section; `Invoice`, in the second segment, is qualified by `Billing` and we are going to see its resolution next.
+Let's call *parent* to that qualifying class or module object, that is, `Billing` in the example above:

 1. The constant is looked up in the parent and its ancestors.